Official websites use .gov

 Your FARE award should be used to cover costs related to attending a scientific meeting within the United States during the upcoming fiscal year.
 In order for you to use your award, we ask that you present your abstract, either as a poster or a seminar, at the meeting you choose.
 FARE awards may be used for international scientific meetings only with the approval of your Scientific Director.

-Reach out to FARE@NIH.gov, or to your IC scientific director.
+Reach out to us at FARE@NIH.gov, or to your IC scientific director.